 Rocket Lawyer has a very intuitive form builder for creating custom legal documents and contracts.
 All you have to do is answer a series of questions about your business.
 As you answer the questions, a series of pop-up boxes explain the law in your state.
 This ensures that your form complies with state law and will hold up in court.

 Another unique feature is Document Defense.
-This feature works in sync with Rocket Lawyer’s form builder.
+This feature works in sync with the company’s form builder.
 If you create a custom contract on Rocket Lawyer and then another party doesn’t comply with the contracts or disputes its validity, an attorney will come to your aid.
 The lawyer will draft up a demand letter on your behalf, which can encourage the other party to comply.

 Rocket Lawyer scores extra points with customers for their great customer service.
 They have phone, email, and live chat support.
 Reviews indicate that the reps genuinely try to help you and don’t try to upsell you on unneeded services.
-You can try Rocket Lawyer for free for seven days with no obligation to purchase.
-They also offer a 30-day money-back guarantee if you’re not happy with the service.
+You can try the service for free for seven days with no obligation to purchase.
+They also offer a 30-day money-back guarantee if you’re not happy with it.

-Competitors of Rocket Lawyer have less expensive membership plans.
-Whereas Rocket Lawyer charges $39.95 per month, LegalZoom charges $31.25 per month (for the annual plan), and LegalShield charges $39 per month.
+Many Rocket Lawyer competitors have less expensive membership plans.
+Whereas Rocket Lawyer charges $39.99 per month, LegalZoom charges $31.25 per month (for the annual plan), and LegalShield charges $39 per month.
 Similar services are included in all of these membership plans—access to legal forms, phone calls with an attorney, and document review.

-You can access Rocket Lawyer customer support via phone, live chat, and email on the contact page.
-Phone support is available from Monday through Friday, 6 a.m.-6 p.m.
+You can access customer support via phone, live chat, and email on the contact page.
+Phone support is available from Monday through Friday, 6 a.m. to 6 p.m.
 PT.

 Customers appreciate the ease of using Rocket Lawyer’s form builder.
 They found the input fields to be well organized, and helpful tips—such as recommendations based on state law—were provided along the way to help them complete the form.
 Customers also liked that they were quickly able to get ahold of customer support on the phone, without a long wait.